Featured image of post MCP Design: Tools as Prompt Extensions

 The Core Problem

 LLMs are stateless.
-After each response, they lose all context from previous interactions.
-Yet most MCP servers assume the model remembers prior calls, creating fragmented workflows that break constantly.
+After each response, they lose all context.
+Most MCP servers assume the model remembers prior calls - this breaks constantly.

 Typical broken pattern: